 This week’s blog post features women in Infectious Disease and Global Health Research from around the world, and their work on immune responses and vaccine development against pathogens from coronavirus to tuberculosis, and beyond.
 Representing The University of Cape Town, The University of Hong Kong, The International Livestock Research Institute and the United States NIH, these rising stars are dedicated to finding better ways to prevent, treat and eventually eradicate the world’s greatest infectious disease threats.

-See more on coronavirus and emerging infectious disease research on the Keypoint Blog
+See more on coronavirus & emerging infectious disease research on the Keypoint Blog

 ADCC Antibodies are a Protective Immune Correlate in a Household Model of Influenza Transmission